 Lesson #3: Stop bullshitting

 One thing that my assistant showed me over the past few months is that a lot of emotional mood swings occur due to bad communications with friends.

-If you want to reduce the amount of emotional swings you have, you need to stop bullshitting.
+If you want to reduce the number of emotional swings you have, you need to stop bullshitting.
 Messing around when you are hanging out with friends is fine, but you need to separate that from business.

-By cutting back on useless conversions you’ll drastically reduce the amount of bullshit.
-People will get the hint that you are busy and they’ll stop bothering you unless they have something important to discuss with you.
+By cutting back on useless conversions, you’ll drastically reduce the amount of bullshit.
+People will get the hint that you are busy, and they’ll stop bothering you unless they have something important to discuss with you.

-Feel free and try out the methods I use to control my emotions and let me know what you think.
+Try out the methods I use to control my emotions and let me know what you think.